erhanjaved/credit_card_default/README.md

 # Blog Post: Predicting Credit Card Defaults with Machine Learning

 This blog post provides an overview of our analysis and modeling efforts to predict credit card defaults using the **Default of Credit Card Clients Dataset**.
 The target audience is someone with a solid technical foundation but limited prior exposure to machine learning.
+The dataset can be accessed [here](https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset).

 ---